Skip to content

 The books in this collection represent science at its most durable: foundational ideas that not only shaped their own era but continue to define how we understand the natural world.
 Darwin's On the Origin of Species, Newton's Principia, and Euclid's Elements are not merely historical artifacts — they are still the clearest expositions of the ideas they describe.
 Reading primary sources in science is one of the most valuable intellectual exercises available, because it shows you how great discoveries were actually made, not how they are summarized in textbooks.

-Cover of Relativity: The Special and General Theory
+Relativity: The Special and General Theory by Albert Einstein — book cover

 Relativity: The Special and General Theory